 - Dog’s should be seen and not heard.
 Some dogs are very loud especially when excited.
 Not acceptable for a public place if it’s continuous.
 I’ve let dogs go because of how loud they were.

 - Dogs should be focused on you, this reassures the public that they are under control (see Be in Control)

-Tip: If you and your dogs are approaching a person walking with their dog, look at the body language of the dog owner to find out if that dog is friendly or not rather than the dog.
+Tip: When approaching a person walking with their dog, look at the body language of the dog owner to find out if that dog is friendly or not.
 If the owner is relaxed chances are the dog is friendly, but if they react and then put their dog on a lead, call it in, tense up, stop, then act accordingly and you’ll avoid any issues.
-Likewise, if you are approaching someone walking their dog, give off relaxed, positive body signals to let other people know there is no problem from your side and you’re comfortable and happy for their dog to approach your dogs.

 This doesn’t happen often so don’t worry about it but it may happen once in a while and usually it’s no big deal.
 One day you may get abuse from someone, maybe your dogs are having one of those days and running amok (usually a Monday as they’ve been stuck at home all weekend), or they could be very well behaved, everything is going well but a member of the public doesn’t like that you have a group and be a little abusive.

 Just like some dogs are nervous of other dogs and become aggressive, people who are nervous of other dogs can get aggressive too.
 I’m not talking about people walking without a dog though, I’m talking about people out with their own dog and nervous of other peoples dogs.
 Their dogs rarely get let off lead if at all, they really don’t like any dog coming up to their dog for any reason and get very, very defensive, very quickly.